ranganathanlab/bmDCA/README.md

 2. `t_wait` - burn-in time (default: 10000)
 3. `temperature` - temperature at which to sample sequences (default: 1.0)

-## Output Files
+## Output files

 `bmdca` will output files during the course of its run:
  - `bmdca_params.conf`: a list of the hyperparameters used in the learning procedure.
  - `energy_%d.dat`: mean and std dev over replicates for sample sequence energies at each step of the Markov chain
  - `ergo_%d.dat`: set of autocorrelation calculations for sampled sequences